TheBruteforcer/SharedPreferences/README.md

 <li>Dealing with any programming language script or any application</li>

+<li> It transfers Android and mobile application to computer applications development with python.</li>

+<li> It's already an invention ! </li>
 # Credits
 This script is fully programmed by Omar Ellaban.
 MIT license.